HiIAmTzeKean/SC1015-Data-Science-and-Artificial-intellegence/Games/Search problem games.md

 ## Evaluation functions

-When the search tree is too big to create within the time given, we can use evaluation functions given by domain experts on expected utility for a given assignment
+When the search tree is too big to create within the time given, we can use evaluation functions given by domain experts on expected utility for a given assignment.
+This allows limited generation of the search tree which would save a great amount of time.